 How that makes me feel is still in progress.
 I didn’t have a strong desire to have children for the sake of them.
-I’ve always maintained that if I found the person I determined worthy enough to combine DNA to create our superior offspring we’d make those decisions together.
+I’ve always maintained that if I found the person I determined worthy enough to combine DNA to create offspring we’d make those decisions together.
 I was also open to deciding with my partner to remain childless.
 I intended to put it out of my mind until such partner was discovered and I did.
 So, when I was sideswiped with the realization cancer would take that option away I didn’t have a plan.

 At first I felt that I should do something so I met with a fertility specialist.
 He had options, the recommended being find a donor and freeze fertilized eggs before treatment.
 A less recommended option was to freeze unfertilized eggs.
 These options took time and/or a relationship I didn’t have.

 Finally, there were drugs I could take that would suspend fertility in the hope my ovaries would regain function post-treatment (Lupron was one recommendation).
 This method would entail a very fast, brutal decent into temporary menopause.
 I considered it.
 I even spoke with Livestrong Foundation about financial assistance as fertility treatments are not covered by my insurance.

 In a moment of courageous defeat, I simply said no. I was too overwhelmed, too scared, too heartbroken for any more decisions or procedures or drugs.

 I told myself I don’t have to feel sad about never being honored by my partner to have our children.
 I told myself I don’t have to feel left out of the pride I know parents feel.
 I told myself I might not have been good at it anyway.
 But, that’s a lie.
 I would have been great at it.